Fast-forward five years and one day.

 Fort Worth’s roving photographer Charles Swartz took this photograph of the fire.
 The Al Hayne memorial can be seen in the left foreground.
 Behind the memorial is the Joseph H. Brown building.
 (Photo from University of Texas at Arlington Library.)

-Another photo by Charles Swartz shows that most of the depot’s roof was gone.
-The Telegram reported on December 17 that the upper floor of the depot was destroyed (“Most of the ceiling had fallen in.”).
+Another photo by Charles Swartz shows that most of the depot’s roof was destroyed.
+The Telegram reported on December 17 that the upper floor of the depot also was destroyed (“Most of the ceiling had fallen in.”).
 The clock tower also was damaged.
 (Photo from University of Texas at Arlington Library.)

 On December 18 the Telegram detailed the chronology and damage of the fire.
 Damage was estimated at $10,000 ($255,000 today), but service disruption was brief.
 Rubberized sheets were draped over the damaged building, and trains continued to roll into and out of the busy depot.
 The Telegram reported that all railroads entering Fort Worth except the Santa Fe and the Houston & Texas Central used the depot for passengers—seventy trains daily.